 Any concerns linked to bullying are logged on the school's CPOMS system.
-Mr Proctor must be alerted to all type of incidents to ensure that he is aware and can ensure that the appropriate actions and resolutions have been completed.
+The head teacher must be alerted to all type of incidents to ensure that she is aware and can ensure that the appropriate actions and resolutions have been completed.

-Peer on Peer Abuse
+Child on Child Abuse

 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up" and all peer-on-peer abuse is unacceptable and will be taken seriously.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up" and all child-on-child abuse is unacceptable and will be taken seriously.

-As a school we recognise that peer-on-peer abuse can take many different forms both in and out of school.
+As a school we recognise that child-on-child abuse can take many different forms both in and out of school.
 As a team we are also aware that although this may not be reported that this type of abuse may be happening within our school.
 The staff are regularly trained to identify and effectively respond to these types of situations.
-The staff will closely work with all children to ensure that they know what to do and who they could speak to if they have been a victim of peer-on-peer abuse.
+The staff will closely work with all children to ensure that they know what to do and who they could speak to if they have been a victim of child-on-child abuse.
 All staff at the school will be vigilant when interacting with the children in and around the school.

-Peer on peer abuse is most likely to include, but may not be limited to:
+Child-on-child abuse is most likely to include, but may not be limited to:

-- Bullying (including cyberbullying, prejudice-based and discriminatory bullying); - Abuse in intimate personal relationships between peers; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - Sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery); - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).
+- Bullying (including cyberbullying, prejudice-based and discriminatory bullying); - Abuse in intimate personal relationships between peers; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - Sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery); - Up skirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

-Most cases of peer-on-peer abuse will be dealt with under this policy but the Child Protection Policy will apply to any allegations that raise safeguarding concerns.
+Most cases of child-on-child abuse will be dealt with under this policy but the Child Protection Policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour:

-- Is serious, and potentially a criminal offence

-- Could put pupils in the school at risk

-- Is violent

-- Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including sexting) - Involves pupils being forced to use drugs or alcohol
+- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, up skirting or sexually inappropriate pictures or videos (including sexting) - Involves pupils being forced to use drugs or alcohol